FractionalFunction/UBC-Biomedical-Equipment-Recovery/Website (Production)/README.md

 #The UBC Biomedical Equipment Recovery Project

-Production release of the website for this project, version 1.1.
+Production release of the website for this project, last updated `8 January 2017`.

 Place the contents of this folder (without the README) at the root of the production website.